Mandu, Madhya Pradesh: Places of interest

 The wall encompassing Mandu has 12 major darwazas or gates.
 The present road, through which Mandu is reached passes through many of these.
 Also encountered are smaller gateways built to provide protection to the above-mentioned 12 gates.

+Songarh/ Sonergarh Fort: The fort was once an impregnable citadel and part of the historic hillfort of Mandu, now in ruins, which stands in a spectacular, naturally-defended position on a plateau of the Vindhya hills surrounded by a ravine.
+The citadel is separated from the main hill by a narrow neck of land.